Luštěnice: Administrative division

+Etymology

+The initial name of the village was Luščinice, meaning "the village of Luščina's people".
+The name was then distorted to Luščenice and from the early 15th century, it is called Luštěnice.

 Geography

 Luštěnice is located about 10 km south of Mladá Boleslav and 38 km northeast of Prague.
 It lies in the Jizera Table.
 The highest point is at 241 m above sea level.
 The Vlkava River flows through the municipality.

 History

 The first written mention of Luštěnice is from 1268.
 From 1570 to 1739, the village was part of the Kosmonosy estate, owned were the Czernin family.
 In 1739, Luštěnice was purchased by Josef Scherzer of Kleinmühl.
-He has the baroque Luštěnice Castle built around 1740.
+He had built the Luštěnice Castle around 1740.
 The Gallas family owned the village from 1774 to 1805, then they sold it to the Nostitz family.

+Demographics

+Transport

+The I/38 road (the section Mladá Boleslav–Nymburk) passes through the municipality.

+Luštěnice is located on the railway line Mladá Boleslav–Nymburk.

 Sights

 The main landmark of Luštěnice is the Church of Saint Martin.
 It is a Baroque church from 1739 that replaced the old parish church.

 The Luštěnice Castle is a late Baroque building from the 18th century, built on the site of an old fortress.
 From 1805, the castle was used as an administrative building and fell into disrepair.
 Today it is unused, but it is gradually being repaired.